 Blazing the Trail with the Avocado

 An RDTA (Rebuildable Dripping Tank Atomizers) is a dripper atomizer.
 It comes with holes on the bottom of the build deck that sits on top of a tank.
-When you tilt your mod, the juice inside the tank will feed the cotton wicks that are peeking through several holes in the base of the build deck.
+When you tilt your temperature control mod, the juice inside the tank will feed the cotton wicks that are peeking through several holes in the base of the build deck.
 Geek Vape was the first company to have ever come up with this concept when they released the Avocado RDTA.
 Since then, it has since become a staple in the vaping marketplace.

 However, the Avocado is not just a mish-mash of two different kinds of atomizers.
 In fact, a lot of thought actually went into its design.
 These design considerations made the Avocado both a cloud chasing and flavor chasing device.